-In the event that DYHA double rosters players, a double rostered player will be committed to his/her primary team and will play with the secondary team only where there is no conflict with the primary team's scheduled games.
-The primary coach has the discretion to release the player from the primary schedule in order to play for the secondary team should a conflict arise.
-When requesting to utilize a double rostered player, coach will contact primary coach for availability, notify the Travel Team Coordinator, and when approved communicate to parents.
-At no time will parents be the first contact.
-Individual player development should be considered when selecting players to double roster.
+If DYHA double rosters players, a double rostered player will be committed to his/her primary team and will play with the secondary team only where there is no conflict with the primary team's scheduled games.
+Double rostering must be approved by the DYHA Board prior to any finalization of rosters.
+The primary coach has the discretion to release the player from the primary schedule to play for the secondary team, should a conflict arise.
+When requesting to utilize a double rostered player, coach will contact primary coach for availability, notify the Travel Team Coordinator, and when approved, communicate to parents.
+(At no time will parents be the first contact.
+Individual player development should be considered when selecting players to double roster.)
+The secondary team coach must have permission from the primary coach for each time a player is used.